jwodder/julian-rs/README.md

 ========

-Before you construct a date, you must first choose a calendar in which to reckon dates.  `Calendar::gregorian()` gives you a proleptic Gregorian calendar, which should be both simple and useful enough for most basic purposes.
+Before you construct a date, you must first choose a calendar in which to reckon dates.  `Calendar::GREGORIAN` is the proleptic Gregorian calendar, which should be both simple and useful enough for most basic purposes.

 To convert a Julian day number to a date in a calendar, use the `Calendar::at_jdn()` method, like so: